ficolas2/go-http-server/README.md

 A simple http server library, build from scratch, using a TCP connection.

-Check out **/examples** for example ussage.
+Check out **/examples** for example usage.
 [Here](examples/example.go)

-This project is not supossed to be efficient, secure, or complete.
+This project is not suppossed to be efficient, secure, or complete.
 It's just a simple project to learn go and networking.

 - [Features](#Features)